Liz Truss Family History

 But she became the British Prime Minister of shortest duration when – after a disastrous mini-budget – she was forced to resign after just 49 days in office.

-Despite her rejection by her party and by the public, she has remained active in politics – promoting in ultra-conservative forums her views of what needs to be done in Ten Years to Save The West.
+Despite her rejection by her party and by the public, she remained active in politics – promoting in ultra-conservative British and American forums her views of what needed to be done in her book Ten Years to Save The West.
+However, Liz Truss lost her seat in the British Parliament in the July 2024 General Election.

 The Truss Name